khisr0w/project_darya/README.md

 Targeted specifically towards Afghan school/at risk kids.\
 The Project is written **entirely from scratch** with no external libraries involved, even C runtime library functions are not included in the code.
 ### Note:
-This is an alpha version of the language that's been made public under MIT license.
+This is an alpha version of the language that's been made public under BSD 2-Clause "Simplified" License.
 The fully-fledged language is being built as a closed source project and will be open sourced once it hits the beta stage of development.\
 ## Examples
 Example code to find the minimum number\
 ![Example code to find the minimum number](/msc/example_min.jpg)\